mlartorg/datafest/index.md

 ##  [First meetup will be held on September 19.
 Click here to see the schedule!](https://mlart.org/datafest/2020-09-19)

-And we’ll be streaming the whole thing to youtube:
+And we’ll be streaming the whole thing to youtube!

 [![LIVE](images/ml_art_live_640.png)](https://www.youtube.com/watch?v=othTjSowvqY)

 ### See you there!